 The medina is a vast treasure trove, with an endless assortment of wonderful things to take home.
-Even after countless trips, I still wind up buying something every time I visit, adding yet another souvenir to my tiny New York apartment.
 But as much fun as it is to shop in the medina, it can also be a giant hassle for newbies.
 Bargaining is part of the Moroccan culture, and the shopkeepers in the medina are pros at the game.
-My advice is to bargain hard and try to have fun with it.
+The best advice: Bargain hard and try to have fun with it.
 The second it stops being fun and you’re feeling overwhelmed or hassled by the shopkeeper, walk out of the store.
-If you’d rather avoid the dance of negotiation altogether, head to one of the fixed-price stores in Gueliz (the New Town) or in the medina (we can supply our clients with a list).
+If you’d rather avoid the dance of negotiation altogether, head to one of the fixed-price stores in Gueliz (the New Town) or in the medina.

-It’s a tough call considering how many beautiful things there are to buy in Marrakech, but some of my all-time favorite gifts are embroidered table or bed linens at Al Kawtar/Alnour.
+It’s a tough call considering how many beautiful things there are to buy in Marrakech, but some good ideas are embroidered table or bed linens at Al Kawtar/Alnour.
 Not only are they exquisitely made, but the shop is a licensed NGO that provides meaningful livelihoods for disabled women.

 Spring (late February to mid-May) and fall (mid-September to mid-November) are gorgeous.
 Colorful wildflowers begin to appear in mid-February (especially farther north, on the road to Fez), while between December and March you can usually see snow on the Atlas Mountains just above the palm groves of Marrakech.

 Getting lost in the medina.
 Well, you really can’t avoid it, and it’s all part of the adventure.
-I have been there about 50 times, and I still occasionally get turned around.
 The quickest way to find your way out is to ask an older shopkeeper to point you toward Jemaa el-Fna (or “the square” or “la place”), the heart of the medina and a central meeting place in Marrakech.
 If you ask one of the young people hanging out in the medina, he’ll probably hit you up for money for his trouble or steer you to his “uncle’s carpet shop.”
 And don’t wander around after dark unless you know exactly where you’re going (or you’re with someone who does).